 In July 2018, Deeb called out fellow poker pro Will Kassouf on Twitter for allegedly making a move on his wife, Ashley Deeb.
 According to him, the British card player asked the woman if Shaun Deeb was his brother.
 Deeb took it as an advance on her, while Kassouf later denied that that was his intention.

 Somehow I made it 5 years with this lady as my wife I don’t think anyone who knows me would have thought I’d make it this far she’s the best sister i could ask for pic.twitter.com/jTSmnDfdor

 — shaun deeb (@shaundeeb) August 2, 2018

 This may be the thing Shaun Deeb is best known for.
-Slowrolling is when a player who gets to show last at showdown pretends they lost for a while before turning over the winning cards.
-Or, it can mean when a player pretends to ponder a fold with the obvious best hand at an all-in bet.
+Slowrolling is when a player who gets to show last at showdown pretends they’ve lost for a while before turning over the winning cards.
+Or, it can mean when a player pretends to ponder a fold with the obvious best hand after an all-in bet.
 It is considered disrespectful in the poker community, however, Deeb finds it’s “just fun” and often engages in this type of antics.

 He’s even done it to Mike “the Mouth” Matusow who, of course, didn’t take it kindly.

 – Shaun Deeb on Social Media –